dsi-principles-prog/midterm-yasiwang0315/README2.md

 # Supermarket sales data

 ## About the data
-The dataset recorded the historical sales of a supermarket company with 3 different branches (3 different cities) for 3 months.
+The dataset recorded the historical sales of a supermarket company with 3 different branches (3 different cities) for 3 months (from January 1st to March 30th).
 Each row represents one purchase, and each column represents one attribute.

 Data Source (from kaggle): https://www.kaggle.com/aungpyaeap/supermarket-sales